adrianoaguiar/magento-load-test/README.md

 # Load Test Scenarios for Magento 1 and Magento 2

-This scenarios were used to perform load test for Magento 1 and Magento 2 applications in different environments.
+These scenarios were used to perform load tests for Magento 1 and Magento 2 applications in different environments.
 Results are publicly available on [MageCore blog](https://www.magecore.com/blog):

 - [Magento CE 1.9 vs Magento CE 2.0 Performance Comparison](https://www.magecore.com/blog/news/magento-ce-1-9-vs-magento-ce-2-0-performance-comparison)